chrissimpkins/jampack/README.md

 JamPack includes the executables `jam` and `unjam` that provide a simple approach to pack and unpack tar.gz, tar.bz2, and zip file archives, respectively.
 No more alphabet soup.

+JamPack works on Linux, OS X, and Windows platforms.

 ### Contents